 By Jordan Teague and Rahma Sohail

-This is the third in a five-part series on transforming assistance to fragile contexts to end hunger.
+This is the fourth in a five-part series on transforming assistance to fragile contexts to end hunger.

-Stay tuned to Institute Insights next month for a deeper dive on fragility and hunger in Venezuela as well as a way to move forward.
+Stay tuned to Institute Insights next month to wrap up this series on fragility with ways to move forward.

-Jordan Teague is the interim co-director of Bread for the World Institute, recently renamed the Policy Analysis and Coalition Building department of Bread, and Rahma Sohail was the 2020 Crook Fellow with Bread for the World Institute.
+Jordan Teague is interim co-director, policy analysis and coalition building, and Rahma Sohail was the 2020 Crook fellow with Bread for the World Institute.